mimisasouvanh/demonstration/Data_visualizations_Final.md

 ## Data visualization elements

 Data visualizations share a general framework and common visual and interactive elements, including titles, labels, and data plots, as shown in the following figure.

+### Chart titles

+Follow these guidelines for chart titles:

+*   Make your chart titles easily readable.
+Position them to create a clear visual hierarchy in relation to the rest of the chart.
+*   In general, use sentence capitalization (capitalize the first word).
+To create contrast or to reinforce hierarchies, you can use all caps, but all caps should be used sparingly.
+*   Incorporate the [Office UI Fabric type ramp](http://odux/fabric/?page=features) to make your charts consistent with the Office UI, which uses Segoe.
+You can also use a different typeface to differentiate chart content from the UI.
+*   Use sans-serif typefaces with large counters.

+The following examples show serif and sans-serif typefaces used in chart titles.
+Notice how the scale contrast and effective use of white space create a strong visual hierarchy.